 Funding committed through Regional Development Agencies

-- $1 million from the Atlantic Canada Opportunities Agency for IMV (Dartmouth, NS) to support the pre-clinical activities necessary to meet the requirements for a clinical trial application to Health Canada (July 2020).
+- $1 million from the Atlantic Canada Opportunities Agency for IMV (Dartmouth, NS) to support the pre-clinical activities necessary to meet the requirements for a clinical trial application to Health Canada (July 2020); and

-- $35 million, through Western Economic Diversification Canada, to the University of Saskatchewan's Vaccine and Infectious Disease Organization – International Vaccine Centre (VIDO) to accelerate development of its COVID-19 vaccine candidate and enhance its vaccine manufacturing facilities to the good manufacturing practices standards required for human vaccines (December 11, 2020).
+- $35 million, through Western Economic Diversification Canada, to the University of Saskatchewan's Vaccine and Infectious Disease Organization (VIDO) to accelerate development of its COVID-19 vaccine candidate and enhance its vaccine manufacturing facilities to the good manufacturing practices standards required for human vaccines (December 11, 2020).

 Funding committed through the Canada Foundation for Innovation

-- Over $11 million in operation funding to support COVID-19 research to the University of Saskatchewan's VIDO (Saskatoon, SK) (March 2020).
+- Over $11 million in operation funding to support COVID-19 research to the University of Saskatchewan's VIDO (Saskatoon, SK) (March 2020); and

 - More than $27.6 million to cover the urgent need for equipment for ongoing research related to COVID-19 for 79 research infrastructure projects at 52 universities and research hospitals, colleges, polytechnics and cegeps across Canada (November 6, 2020).